Data-Driven Modeling of Noise Time Series with Convolutional Generative Adversarial Networks: Training and Implementation

 We implemented the quantile transformation using the ``quantile\_transform'' method in the scikit-learn Python library \cite{scikit-learn2011}.
 This method is based on the formula $Y = F_Y^{-1}(F_X(X))$, where $X$ is an input random variable with continuous cumulative distribution function (CDF) $F_X(x)$, and $Y$ is an output random variable with desired continuous CDF $F_Y(y)$.
 In our case, $F_Y(y)$ is the CDF for a standard normal distribution.
 The transformation formula follows from the fact that the random variable $F_X(X)$ has a uniform distribution on the interval $[0,1]$ \cite[Sec.
 7.4.1]{DasGupta2010}.
 In practice, to apply this method to a sample of $X$, $F_X$ is replaced by the empirical CDF.

 The quantile transformation for a given training set was estimated using 1024 uniformly-spaced quantiles for each target distribution channel.
-Any data values that exceed the most extreme quantiles were clipped to those values.
+Any data values exceeding the most extreme quantiles were clipped to those values.
 For WaveGAN, the transformation was fit directly to the time series values, whereas for STFT-GAN, the transformation was fit on the real and imaginary channels of the target STFT distribution separately.
 For both models, a scaled-tanh activation was used at the end of the generator to limit the absolute-maximum value of generated data to the absolute maximum of the target quantile-transformed distribution.
 Finally, the inverse quantile transformation was applied to each channel of the generated data to return it to the original range.

-While the quantile transformation method is included in the commonly used scikit-learn Python library, to our knowledge, it has not been previously proposed as a preprocessing step for GAN training.
+While the quantile transformation method is included in the commonly used scikit-learn Python library, to our knowledge, it has not been previously examined as a preprocessing step for GAN training.